Having Kids With My Wife Showed Me That Black Queer Moms Need More Support

 I asked to speak with a different doctor.
 Another doctor came in and explained to us exactly what was going on, was way more kind in tone, sat down with us, and acknowledged our fear.
 This doctor said that we had some time to go home and get ready.
 We came in a few days later and Lindsay was induced.

 When Lindsay was in labor, they didn't believe her because she was not screaming at the top of her lungs — another issue with medical professionals not listening to us.
 We're not heard .
 Not every woman's the same so why don't they just listen to us?
 Obviously, we know our own bodies, and if she's saying that she feels a lot of pressure, then check.
-They walked out the first time, came back, checked, and the baby's head was out.
+They walked out the first time, came back, checked, and the baby's head was ready to come out.
 So then they were rushing to go get the doctor to come back when if they had listened to us the first time, the doctor would have been there .

 Advertisement

-We're on Medi-Cal for Lindsay’s hospital birth, which says a lot about the type of service you're going to get, and then we’re Black queer woman navigating the healthcare system.
+We're on Medi-Cal for Lindsay’s hospital birth, which says a lot about the type of service you're going to get, and then we’re Black queer women navigating the healthcare system.
 Both of those things were extremely frustrating.
 And since I already had a hospital birth with my first son and with what we went through with Lindsay, that was just one of many reasons why I knew I wanted a home birth [this time around.]
 And most importantly, I was going to find myself an all Black female team.

 I would not have been able to have midwifery care if it weren't for three organizations based in Southern California.
-That's the Victoria Project, Maternal Health Fund and The Sugarhill Gang.
-It is because of them that I was able to apply into the program and get holistic care.
-With that, I was able to get my midwife fees covered, my doula fees covered, childbirth classes covered, chiropractic care, pelvic floor therapy, acupuncture care, sound tuning, and more.
-Everything was taken care of mentally, physically, emotionally and spiritually.
-They knew the importance for us as Black women to have that because we don't get that care.
-We have gone so far from our ancestors who delivered their babies with the help of moms and aunts and grandmas and everything.
-Now we just get pushed through the hospital and then out the next day without all the care during those nine months and after, the postpartum care.
+That's The Victoria Project, The Black Maternal Health Care Fund and The Sugar Heal Gang.
+It is because of my midwife Angelica Miller — who shared these resources with me — that I was able to apply to the program and get holistic care.
+With that, I was able to get my midwife fees covered, my doula fees covered, childbirth classes covered, chiropractic care, pelvic floor therapy, acupuncture care, sound therapy, and more.
+Everything was offered for my mental, physical, emotional and spiritual well-being.
+They understand the importance for us as Black women to receive that kind of care.
+In order to navigate the changes we go through to bring life into this world, we need that full, culturally informed and high quality service during pregnancy and during postpartum care that we just don't get in hospitals.

 Advertisement

 I just really hope for more resources like these to be available to women, to be able to experience the pregnancy, birth and postpartum care that I had because it was night and day from when I had my son at 21.
 It was night and day from Lindsay's experience with Lennox.
 If they didn't provide that for me, I could not afford it.
-I would not have been able to have that without my midwives here in L.A.
+I would not have been able to have the amazing pregnancy journey I had without these resources.

 I took virtual hypnobirthing classes with Sankofa Mama.
 I absolutely adore her and that was another thing that was covered by The Victoria Project.
 It was really because of that hypnobirthing that I was so ready to give birth on my own at home.
 I had no negative thoughts, no nervous energy.
-I was just ready for my son to come outside, and I knew that I was going to be beautiful no matter what.
+I was just ready for my son to come earthside, and I knew that it was going to be beautiful no matter what.
 It was quite an amazing experience.
 And although it happened on all fours in bed and not in the water like I had planned, it was just a reminder that nothing goes as planned.
 To just be present in the moment and find beauty in that.

 In order for other Black birthing people to have the birth that I did, we need to be heard in a real way.
 It's ridiculous how we're just not listened to, that they just assume that they know better.
 We saw what Serena Williams had to go through.
 It can literally happen to anybody.
 We're just not treated fairly in medicine and it doesn't even matter how much money we have or what socioeconomic status we're in as Black women.
-It boils down to systemic racism there just needs to be additional resources like the Victoria Project and the Black Maternal Health Fund and The Sugarhill Gang to be able to give us the support that we need because we absolutely do need it.
+It boils down to systemic racism there just needs to be additional resources like the Victoria Project and the Black Maternal Health Care Fund and The Sugar Heal Gang to be able to give us the support that we need because we absolutely do need it.
 They focus on Black, brown and Indigenous women in low economic communities, and that is where we need it most.
 That type of support is priceless, and I really believe that we all deserve that.

 Advertisement